elclanrs/jq-idealforms-old/README.md

 #####`title` (required)
 The label text.
 #####`addBefore`
 Insert the new field before an existing field.
 Takes a string.
 Ideal Forms will look for `name` first and then `id`.
-If ommited the new fields will be added before the last field.
 #####`addAfter`
 Insert the new field after an existing field.
 #####`type` (required)